-16.1 Application Information
+8.1 Application Information

-The BQ76952 device can be used with 3-series to 16-series battery packs, supporting a top-of-stack voltage ranging from 5 V up to 80 V. To design and implement a comprehensive set of parameters for a specific battery pack, during development customers can use the Battery Management Studio (BQSTUDIO), which is a graphical user-interface tool installed on a PC.
+The BQ76922 device can be used with 3-series to 5-series battery packs, supporting a top-of-stack voltage ranging from 5 V up to 27.5 V. To design and implement a comprehensive set of parameters for a specific battery pack, during development the user can utilize Battery Management Studio (BQSTUDIO), which is a graphical user-interface tool installed on a PC.
 Using BQSTUDIO, the device can be configured for specific application requirements during development once the system parameters, such as fault trigger thresholds for protection, enable or disable of certain features for operation, configuration of cells, and more are known.
-This results in a "golden image" of settings that can then be programmed into the device registers or OTP memory.
+This results in a "golden image" of settings, which can then be programmed into the device registers or OTP memory.

-16.2 Typical Applications
+8.2 Typical Applications

-A simplified application schematic for a 16-series battery pack is shown in 🗵 16-1, using the BQ76952 together with an external secondary protector, a host microcontroller, and a communications transceiver.
+A simplified application schematic for a 5-series battery pack is shown in 🕅 8-1, using the BQ76922 together with an external secondary protector and a host microcontroller.
 This configuration uses CHG and DSG FETs in series, together with high-side PFET devices used to implement precharge and predischarge functionality.
 Several points to consider in an implementation are included below: